sazzad114/pci-checker/README.md

 # PciCheckerLite: Source Code

+This repository contains the source code of PciCheckerLite that we used in our CCS'19 [Security Certification in Payment Card Industry](https://dl.acm.org/citation.cfm?doid=3319535.3363195) paper.
-A tool to detect the following 17 PCI related vulnerabilities in a website.
+PciCheckerLite is a tool to detect the following 17 PCI related vulnerabilities in a website.

 Test cases                          |   Severity
 ------------------------------------| -------------